NethermindEth/optimized_ecc_cairo/README.md

 # optimized_ecc_cairo

 Development on this repo is currently inactive.
-BLS12-381 pairing will not complete due to memory requirements.
+BLS12-381 pairing will not complete on most computers due to high memory consumption.
 The following repo, built on top of ours, is actively working on BLS12-381 cryptography: https://github.com/keep-starknet-strange/garaga/tree/main/src

 -----